 The determined student might sit at a piano, playing notes and practicing trying to sing them back.
 They typically struggle though, as without any kind of feedback you can’t tell if you’re making progress.
+Taking singing lessons is an excellent way to get feedback, but it may not be an option for everyone.
 If you have a good ear for pitch you can master the voice control with this method, but if you struggle on both points then you can never really get started!

 Fortunately, these days there’s a tool which makes it easy to develop both your sense of pitch and your voice control all in one.
 And again, it’s a tool you probably already have.
 If not, you can get one for a dollar, or free online.

 A digital tuner is intended for making sure an instrument is tuned correctly.
 But what’s interesting for pitch ear training is that modern tuners normally give you a helping hand in two ways: they show you not just whether you’re in tune but also how sharp or flat you are, and they let you play an example of the target note so you know what you’re aiming for.

 This makes a digital tuner the perfect tool for beginning pitch ear training!
 Here’s how it works:

 1. Set a target note on the tuner (e.g. A).